Overdrive

 How Does a Car Battery Work?
 And Why Do They Fail in Cold Weather?

-As noted in detail at About.com, batteries rely on chemical reactions to supply the current.
+As noted in detail at about.com, batteries rely on chemical reactions to supply the current.
 Colder weather slows down those reactions, and “as the batteries run down they quickly reach the point where they cannot deliver enough current to keep up with the demand.”

 If you live in a place where temps routinely dip below freezing, consider keeping your daily driver in a garage, insulating your battery, or even installing a trickle charger to keep it warm, because, according to About, “Cold batteries discharge faster than warmer batteries.”
 Interestingly, though, if you’re just storing a battery, they advise, “It’s good practice to store unused batteries in a cool location,” and perhaps bring it to room temp before you install it and fire it up.